crosscode-nl/snowflake/README.md

 All the packages I investigated are amazing, and I would not hold back to use any of them if you do not want to use this package.
 I think the Influx implementation is the best alternative, because it is fast.
-If you cannot use it because of the potential out of order ids or the lack of flexibility, then you could bwmarin/snowflake or godruoyi/go-snowflake.
+If you cannot use it because of the potential out of order ids or the lack of flexibility, then you could use bwmarin/snowflake or godruoyi/go-snowflake.

 ## Motivation